rarilu/distledger-sd/README.md

 code dependency management, to ensure your code runs using the correct components and not someone else's.

 ### Team Members

-*(fill the table below with the team members, and then delete this line)*

 | Number | Name            | User                              | Email                                         |
 | ------ | --------------- | --------------------------------- | --------------------------------------------- |